andree182/podx3/README.md

 for setting "Tone volume".

-The detailed format is "decrypted" to a great degree, will be described more closely later (or on request, whichever comes first :-) ) - but it's pretty straight-forward in the end, no cypher/checksums seem to be involved.
+The detailed format is "decrypted" to a great degree, and is currently documented by code in the module pypodx3_parser.py.

 Audio transfer